KartoffelChipss/LifeStealZ/README.md

 dropHeartsIfMax: true
 #If a player should lose a heart, when dying to hostile mobs or falldamage, lava, etc
 looseHeartsToNature: true
+#If a player should lose a heart, when being killed by another player
+looseHeartsToPlayer: true
 #Whether it should be announced, when a player got eliminated (has no more hearts)
 announceElimination: true